HARUNO SAKURA: the character, the meaning, the hate (6) continues from where we were with the analysis last time.

-together to the room where everyone gathered for the preliminaries.
+We see how team 7 goes together to the room where everyone gathered for the preliminaries.

 This is when we meet the other teams.
 To show once again how Sasuke is the dark, cool guy who gets all the girls, we meet Ino.

-I am saying that no one should get the hate because the author is bringing some comedic relief and is putting an emphasis on a certain idea.
+I am saying that no one should get the hate.
+Why?
+Because the author is bringing some comedic relief in the mix.
+And he is putting an emphasis on a certain idea.

-With this page, the idea that is being enforced by Kishi more and more about Sasuke is he’s the cool guy, every girl (and boy, even) likes him.
+With this page, the idea that is being enforced by Kishi more and more.
+Sasuke is the cool guy, every girl (and boy, even) likes him.

 We also see that Ino and Sakura are the rivals for Sasuke’s attention/affection, as they childishly start offending one another.